vert-x3/advanced-vertx-guide/README.md

 ## Contributing

-I welcome anyone wanting to contribute a chapter to this book.
-There is no predefined list of chapters, anyone is free to contribute content, given that it provides advanced/internal content about Vert.x that can be shared freely with the community.
+Anyone is welcome to contribute to this guide given that it improves this guide.

-I also welcome any edits, as some are not native English writes (like me), there are often mistakes that a native English writer can correct.
+This is GitHub based and integrated with Travis, that means you can fork it, build it in your own Travis account and make pull requests.